framps/raspiBackupDocs/en/src/introduction.md

 ## Stop and start of services

 To get a consistent backup of a running system all services which keep important information in memory have to be stopped before a backup starts and should be started when the backup finishes,

 The required commands can be specified in the configuration file.
 The raspiBackup installer allows to select systemd services to be stopped and started and no configuration file update is required.

+## Extensionpoints

 There exist [extensionpoints](hooks-for-own-scripts.md) for plugins in *raspiBackup*, to hock in any additonal custom logic at different points of the backup and restore processing.

 ## Optionally external root partition